drewroberts/website/first-video.md

 # Thoughts & Resources for Your Website

+- Want some thoughts to consider for your website?
+I also recommend a few resources to check out and will briefly reference them.
+Links in the show notes.
-- I'm a marketing guy who enjoys web development, so here are some thoughts on how I approach launching a website
+- I'm a marketing guy who enjoys web development.
+I have a few friends launching websites, so I figured it would be best to consolidate my 2 cents for them into short video clips
-- Why am I making this video?
-Have a number of friends launching websites, so figured it would be best to consolidate my 2 cents into a few quick videos so I could text them a link
+- I'm basically scratching my own itch so I could just text them a link
-- Most of my videos are private/unlisted but I'm willing to make this public cause it could be helpful for folks
+- Most of my videos are private/unlisted but I'm willing to make this public cause it could be helpful for other folks
-- Feel free to share if you think it would be useful for anyone you know
+- Don't say, just post on screen: Feel free to share if you think it would be useful for anyone you know.
+MIT license.

-- Before we get into it, I thought about being like Tim Ferriss & Ramit Sethi and here are my best clickbait optional titles: "Required Reading: 10 Considerations Before Launching Website" "7 Shocking Things You Must Know If You Have a Website!!!"
+- Before we get into it, I thought about being like Tim Ferriss & Ramit Sethi and using a clickbait title.
+- Don't say these, just show them on the screen on Buzzfeed, Forbes, etc: "Required Reading: 10 Considerations Before Launching Website" "7 Shocking Things You Must Know If You Have a Website!!!"

-## There are a 1,000 ways to build a site, do your thing
+## There are a 1,000 ways to build a website, do your thing

 - Don't let the need for perfection be what holds you back from launching
 - Feel free to move fast & break things